Explore a World of Opportunity

 We cannot succeed in today's globalized world without understanding the variety of cultures and traditions that shape it.
 The events, trends, people and products that influence us every day are increasingly the result of a global mosaic of international customs, traditions and aspirations.

-Webster University’s main campus in St. Louis, Missouri and international campuses in Europe continue to closely monitor developments following last week’s attacks in Paris.
+Webster University’s main campus in St. Louis, Missouri and international campuses in Europe continue to closely monitor developments following the recent terrorist attacks in Brussels.
 We are following information from the U.S. Department of State and other agencies and are in contact with each other and our partner institutions.
 We are working with individual students and their families to answer individual questions and concerns.

 We remind students who are abroad of important advice: